sherrymax/acs-examples/acs-ais-ocr-intelligence/readme.md

 ![model-manager](assets/1.png)

 2. Install/Deploy `Alfresco Intelligence Services`.
-> Note: ADP Users should deploy AIS using `./adp.py deploy ais` followed by STOP and START of all containers.
+> Note: ADP Users should deploy AIS using `./adp.py deploy ai` followed by STOP and START of all containers.

 3. Develop the Javascript for OCR extraction and updating the metadata.